madsbuch/blog/_posts/2014-10-01-three-pillars-of-software-development.md

 software does what it is supposed to do.
 We verify that the software does what we have specified in the specification.

-By this I emphasis the importance of doing simple and easily understandable testing, were one can easily verify that the output is correct.
+By this I emphasise the importance of doing simple and easily understandable testing, were one can easily verify that the output is correct.
 I encourage people to play with their software and try to break it.
 After all they could have expressed the specification wrong.